Professors to appeal to state attorney general to intervene, lay groundwork for vote of no confidence

 In 2016, the George Kaiser Family Foundation, a major donor to the private university, purchased the much-coveted archive of legendary folk singer Bob Dylan.
 While Dylan has virtually no connection to Oklahoma, the foundation paid up to $20 million for the singer’s papers and tapes.
 This spring, the first Dylan exhibit was finally unveiled at the Gilcrease Museum.

 Acquisition of the Dylan archive has become one of the sticking points in a battle over the tiny school’s academic soul.
 At a time when the university has freely obtained an attractive yet costly cultural touchstone, it has also working to completely remake the university by drastically cutting degree programs in the liberal arts and humanities.
-(Tulsa has 4,000 students and is among the smallest schools participating in Division I sports.)
+(Tulsa has about 4,400 students and is among the smallest schools participating in Division I sports.)

 In exchange, the school would see an increased focus on degrees in engineering, computer science, and business disciplines, which board members argue will help students gain employment in positions today’s job market demands.